itzVishal21/Stock-market-analysis/README.md

 # Stock Web Application
-After the Code Go to cmd and write this command
+After the Code downloaded to your system Go to cmd and write this command
 # streamlit run project path
 in your CMD